EugenStadnik/DockerExercises/README.md

-docker exec -it {containerName} /bin/bash       To get the container's shell instead of ssh docker cp {localPathToFile} {cintainerId}:{cintainerPath}     To copy files inside the container instead of scp docker cp {cintainerId}:{cintainerPathToFile} {localPath}     To copy file from container to local instead of scp docker stop {cintainerId}                       To gentally stop the container docker kill {cintainerId}                       To force stop the container
+docker exec -it {containerName} /bin/bash       To get the container's shell instead of ssh docker cp {localPathToFile} {cintainerId}:{cintainerPath}     To copy files inside the container instead of scp docker cp {cintainerId}:{cintainerPathToFile} {localPath}     To copy file from container to local instead of scp docker commit {cintainerId} {newImageName}:{newImageVersion}      To create image from running container saving all it's state docker stop {cintainerId}                       To gentally stop the container docker kill {cintainerId}                       To force stop the container docker start {cintainerId}                      To restart already stoped cotntainer with the all it's state

 docker rm {cintainerId}                         To remove container only when it is not running docker rmi {imageName:version} | {imageId}      To remove image only when no containers left